Available 24h

 Description

-High-quality William IV chiffon secretary with a longitudinal top and a secretary section featuring dove-shaped openings, small drawers, and a leather writing surface above the wardrobe door with a pleated silk panel and an original working lock flanked by a pilaster with lotus-carved heads, all standing on a plinth.
+High-quality William IV silk secretary with a longitudinal top and a secretary section featuring dove-shaped openings, small drawers, and a leather writing surface above the wardrobe door with a pleated silk panel and an original working lock flanked by a lotus-carved headpost, all standing on a plinth.
 This antique cabinet is in a home condition.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-styles of Classicism, Renaissance, and Baroque.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese "barocco" — meaning irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude glamour and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products but offered many new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cupboards and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads — these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for elegant antique pieces suitable for your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with many counterfeits.
+Ultimately, this is crucial for buyers because the market is flooded with many fakes.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information